 To make sure you get the full experience of a Chiefs home game this season, we’ve put together this Kansas City Chiefs game day guide complete with everything you need to know.

 Attending an Arrowhead Stadium Chiefs game

-The Chiefs are six-time reigning AFC West champions and 2020 Super Bowl champs.
-And once again, they were favored to win their division in 2022.
+The Chiefs are six-time reigning AFC West champions and 2020 and 2023 Super Bowl champs.
 During the 2022 regular season, Chiefs welcomed fans into Arrowhead Stadium eight times, beginning with their Week 2 home opener on Sept.
 15 against the Los Angeles Chargers.

 Keep in mind — Missouri sports betting has yet to launch.
 So if you’re looking to place a wager on the Chiefs, you’ll have to visit the Kansas side of the river before kickoff.